 The photographer was an art teacher at the school, one Mr. Seoirse O’Dochartaigh.
 Seoirse felt the brunt of politics, well school politics at any rate.
 With some clear differences between himself and then headmaster, J.J.
 Harvey, Seoirse took early retirement and has flourished since in Inishowen as a painter, writer, musician, researcher, genealogist and general polymath.
 He helped me no end as the director of a radio series up there.
 Away from JJ’s dour gaze, the man thrived; what you might call the ‘Seoirse Redemption’.

 That he had the eye to see that moment coming along is no real surprise.
 A good photograph captures a moment that is gone forever, one that is impossible to reproduce.
 In that fleeting nano-second, those suave gents, as well as Kathy and co., have been frozen in time in their prime.
-Against the backdrop of high tensions across the border some 13 miles away, of the Falklands some 13,000 miles away, a host of memories and tunes come flooding back; we look at that photo now with hindsight in assessing its place, its time, its people.
-Back then it was just men laughing and strolling on a sunny day.
+Against the backdrop of high tensions across the border some 13 miles away or from the Islas Malvinas some 13,000 miles away, a host of memories and tunes come flooding back; we look at that photo now with hindsight in assessing its place, its time, its people – its full potency can be assimilated and appreciated.
+Back then it was some dignitaries laughing and strolling on a sunny day.
 As Warhol said, ‘the best thing about a picture is that it never changes, even when the people in it do’.

 The strollers’ view.